jeremydaly/lambda-warmer/README.md

 ## Warming your Lambda functions

 Lambda Warmer facilitates the warming of your functions by analyzing invocation events and appropriately managing handler processing.
-It **does not** manage the periodic invocation of your functions.
+It **DOES NOT** manage the periodic invocation of your functions.
 In order to keep your functions warm, you must create a CloudWatch Rule that invokes your functions on a predetermined schedule.

 A rule that invokes your function should contain a `Constant (JSON text)` under the "Configure input" setting.
 The following is a sample event (using the default configuration and a concurrency of `3`):